Gazaway Bugg Lamar: Career

 CSA Colonel Charles Augustus Lafayette Lamar killed 1865.

 Around this time he became worried about his eldest son, Charles Augustus Lafayette Lamar, whom he had appointed to look after his business affairs in Georgia.
 But the younger Lamar invested in The Wanderer, a ship used to smuggle in several hundred slaves in 1858 from the Congo to Jekyll Island, in violation of US law prohibiting the Atlantic slave trade.
 Four hundred survived the voyage and were sold in South Carolina and Georgia.
 Lamar and three other men were charged with slave trading, a capital offense.
 None of the defendants were convicted, as there were several hung juries and mistrials.
 However, Lamar and three other men were later arrested after trying to break another codefendant out of jail.
-They all later pleaded guilty to charges of attempting to rescue their.
+They all later pleaded guilty to charges of attempting to rescue their compatriot.
 Each of them were sentenced to 30 days in jail and fined $250.

 Meanwhile, in New York, Lamar had become a valued contact for Southern state governments.
 The city's merchants and financiers had a long history of extensive relations with Southerners.
 Lamar arranged loans, printed bonds and, as the war neared, buying semi-obsolete rifles from the federal arsenal for the states of Georgia and South Carolina.
 At the start of the Civil War, his wife Harriet was in poor health.
 She died soon after the end of the war.

 Lamar returned to Savannah by early 1861, where he was active in banking and re-established himself in the business and social life of the city.
 He was known to advise "representatives of the Confederate and Georgia governments, including President Jefferson Davis, Confederate Secretary of the Treasury Christopher Memminger, and Georgia Governor Joseph E. Brown".

 In the Spring of 1863, Lamar and nine other men announced the forming of the Importing and Exporting Company of Georgia.
 They sponsored blockade runners to get products out and supplies in to support the Confederacy. while the blockade runners are considered critical to the Confederate war effort, they reached a peak relatively late in the war, when the Union blockade was getting stronger.
 While documenting it thoroughly, historian Stephen Wise describes the blockade running, like the Confederacy, as doomed.

 Through the blockade runners, Lamar continued to be active in the cotton trade.
 When Savannah fell, it is estimated that 10% of the cotton stores seized in the city by Union General Sherman belonged to Gazaway Lamar.
 The government held the cotton for later sale.